redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 indicates to the SBO to inject the values defined in the Secret, whose name is the name of the Service resource followed by `-credentials` (`redis-credentials` in our example), into the application.
-In this example, the variable `password` with a value `MyEasyPassword` will be injected into the applications's Pod.
+In this example, the variable `password` with a value `MyEasyPassword` will be injected into the application's Pod.

 ## Adding a ServiceBinding to the Devfile

-To define a ServiceBinding, we need information (group, version, kind, name and namespace) about the Application and the Service.
+To define a ServiceBinding, we need information (group, version, kind, name, and namespace) about the Application and the Service.

-In our example, the service is a Kubernetes Service (group "", version "v1" and kind "Service") named `redis` in the `external-services` namespace,
+In our example, the service is a Kubernetes Service (group "", version "v1" and kind "Service") named `redis` in the `external-services` namespace.

 The application will be the Deployment resource (group "apps", version "v1", kind "Deployment") created by odo when you run `odo dev`.
 By convention, the Deployment name will be the name of the Devfile (in the `.metadata.name` field) followed by `-app` (`my-nodejs-app-app` in our example).